corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

-This mod preempts one event and overrides a deposit and two diplomatic actions, which generates four lines in the error log like this:
+This mod preempts one event and overrides two diplomatic actions, which generates three lines in the error log like this:

 ```
-[23:27:06][game_singleobjectdatabase.h:165]: Object with key: action_make_rival already exists, using the one at  file: common/diplomatic_actions/10_octeelan_revisited_diplomatic_action_overrides.txt line: 2
+[00:23:32][game_singleobjectdatabase.h:153]: Object with key: action_make_rival already exists, using the one at  file: common/diplomatic_actions/10_octeelan_revisited_diplomatic_action_overrides.txt line: 2
-[23:27:06][game_singleobjectdatabase.h:165]: Object with key: action_close_borders already exists, using the one at  file: common/diplomatic_actions/10_octeelan_revisited_diplomatic_action_overrides.txt line: 92
+[00:23:32][game_singleobjectdatabase.h:153]: Object with key: action_close_borders already exists, using the one at  file: common/diplomatic_actions/10_octeelan_revisited_diplomatic_action_overrides.txt line: 117
-[23:27:10][eventmanager.cpp:361]: an event with id [action.85] already exists!  file: events/on_action_events_1.txt line: 8824
+[00:23:36][eventmanager.cpp:369]: an event with id [action.85] already exists!  file: events/on_action_events_1.txt line: 6590
-[23:27:11][game_singleobjectdatabase.h:165]: Object with key: d_alien_pets_deposit already exists, using the one at  file: common/deposits/02_octeelan_revisited_planetary_deposits_overrides.txt line: 3
 ```

 ## Changelog